andres-lowrie/human/format/README.md

 ### format

-Formats are what human is translating to and from
+Formats are what human is translating into and from

 @TODO make a website out of the markdown files , parse and load man pages